David-Desmaisons/RateLimiter/README.md

 # RateLimiter

-C# rate limiting utility
+C# rate limiting utility.

-## motivation
+## Motivation
-Create helper to respect Webservices rate limit constraint.
+The initial motivation was to create helper to respect Web Services rate limit in client application.
+However this helpers can also be also in other scenarios where you need to temporally limit the usage of one shared resource.

-## feature
+## Features
 * Easy to use
-* Fully asynchroneous: no need of thread sleep
+* Fully asynchroneous: lower resource usage than thread sleep
+* Cancellable via CancellationToken
 * Thread safe so you can share time contraints object to rate limit diferent threads using the same resource
 * Composable: ability to compose diferent rate limits in one constraint